MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-basic-deploy.md

 | parameters | Provide deployment parameter values. `appId` value you got from running the `az ad app create` command. `appSecret` is the password you provided in the previous step.
 The `botId` parameter should be globally unique and is used as the immutable bot ID.
 It is also used to configure the display name of the bot, which is mutable. `newWebAppName` is the name of the Web App you are creating. `newAppServicePlanName` is the name of App Service Plan. `newAppServicePlanLocation` is the location of the App Service Plan. |

 ---

+### 2. Upload the bot code

+Now that we have the resources required for the bot created in Azure, let's proceed to upload the code.
+We will need first to prepare the code to be uploaded, and the zip the code and push it to the cloud:

 #### Retrieve or create necessary IIS/Kudu files